Fabricatable-Machines/Humphrey2/README.md

 *Mounting the X-Z carriage*

 ![](img/first-prod-and-assembly-19.JPG)
-*Mounting gearboxes to the steppers and pinion and motor plates to the geraboxes*
+*Mounting gearboxes to the steppers and pinion and motor plates to the gearboxes*

 ![](img/first-prod-and-assembly-20.JPG)
 *Gantry detail.
 The pinions should be snug but not too tight against the racks.*